London Visit - HMS Belfast, March 2002 - page 2

 |

 Ahoy there, Captain Birdseye!
-Oh, it's Mike keeping a sharp
+Now Mike's keeping a sharp

 lookout on the other bridge on HMS Belfast.
 This looked like the